uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

   - [ ] [Tips For Instructors](https://docs.carpentries.org/topic_folders/hosts_instructors/instructor_tips.html)
 - [ ] Upon submission of [a self-organized workshop registration form](https://amy.carpentries.org/forms/self-organised/) , use the following information
   - [ ] Institutional affiliation: choose "University of Oslo"
-  - [ ] Unless the workshop covers the whole core curriculum of each Carpentry, choose "Mix & Match" at "Which Carpentries workshop are you teaching?"
+  - [ ] Unless the workshop covers the whole core curriculum, choose "Mix & Match" at "Which Carpentries workshop are you teaching?"
   - [ ] Provide contact-us @ carpentry dot uio dot no at "Is there anyone you would like included in communication for this workshop?
 Please provide email addresses."
   - [ ] You will receive a link to the results of the pre-workshop survey from team @ carpentry dot org.